ora-io/ora-stack/packages/orap/README.md

 # ORAP: Oracle Application Framework

-ORAP is an out of box, express style framework.
+ORAP is a declarative framework for building oracle services, handy to use out of the box.

 ## Usage
 ```ts